AviatrixSystems/Docs/HowTos/gateway.rst

 ::

-  When using Terraform, this option is described by parameter "public_subnet" by resource gateway.
+  When using Terraform, this option is described by parameter "peering_ha_subnet" by resource gateway.

 Gateway Single AZ HA
 ---------------------